 Liber 373: Resources

 So this book is self-contained as far as possible, an extensive Appendices is included.
-Here we give the Lesser Ritual of the Pentagram and Comment; the Gates of Babalon Ritual and Comment; Meditation and Preparations for Meditation; the Magician as Hierogyph; Purification and Consecration; Invoking Pentagrams of the Elements and Signatures of the Spirit.
+Here we give the Ritual of the Gates of Babalon, Ritual of Stella Sophia, Egyptian Tantra-yoga, the Magician as Hierogyph; Purification and Consecration; Invoking Pentagrams of the Elements and Signatures of the Spirit.

 View / order the book from the author’s website here.